Festus Ogun

 Festus Ogun is a Nigerian lawyer.
 In November 2021, he sued Ogun State Governor, Dapo Abiodun, for failing to disclose findings of the End SARS panel in the state.
 In 2021, Ogun founded FOLEGAL, a law firm providing outstanding regulatory, litigation and transactional solutions to clients’ most complex challenges.
 He has said that he was once beat and stripped naked for his activities.

+Education

+Festus had his primary education at Ifelodun United Primary School, Efire, Ogun State.
+He then attended The Pathfinder College, Ibiade, Ogun State.
+He studied Law at Olabisi Onabanjo University, Ago-Iwoye, Ogun State and graduated in 2019 before proceeding to the Nigerian Law School, Victoria Island, Lagos.